PixarAnimationStudios/OpenUSD-proposals/proposals/revise_use_of_layer_metadata/README.md

   in the face of asset changes or flattening.
 * `upAxis` - follows `metersPerUnit` logic, as it also implies a corrective transformation.
-* `kilogramsPerUnit` from the UsdPhysics schema domain suffers from the same non-composability problems
+* `kilogramsPerUnit` from the UsdPhysics schema domain suffers from the same non-composability problems.
+Unlike `upAxis` and `metersPerUnit`, **there is no corrective that can be applied in the referencing scene to compensate for the referenced metric** if it differs from that of the referencing scene.
+Unless we would require all consumers to check every prim for references and examine target layers when performing physics (which is obviously ludicrous), we would need to devise _an alternate encoding_ that could represent the metric on the referencing prim itself, and teach clients to look for that.
 * `startTimeCode` and `endTimeCode` - It is possible, with referencing and animated visibility, to construct a scene comprised of other scenes, and when layerOffsets are applied on the references, the animation will be adjusted accordingly; however, the animation _range_ encoded in these two non-composed data will not - nor will they be very accessible.
 * `colorConfiguration` and `colorManagementSystem` also suffer from the inaccessibility of opinions in referenced assets.
-It is unclear whether this is as inconvenient a situation as for other data listed here, as it is typically not feasible to rectify a mismatch, but at least mismatches could be more easily detectable.
+Since, currently, the only way OpenUSD provides for specifying a default/fallback source colorSpace for a scene is _via_ an external `colorConfiguration` document, we are in precisely the same position as with `kilogramsPerUnit`.

+We could provide utilities that would make it easier to account for metrics in referenced scenes that _can_ be compensated **at the time of adding a reference to the scene/asset**, which would, in the case of `upAxis` and `metersPerUnit`, add xformOps on the referencing prim to bring the referenced coordinate system into the referencing coordinate system.
+However, this approach has a number of limitations:
+* There are several ways to add references and payloads in USD, and these activities are not uncommon in pipeline scripts.
+Ensuring that all such sites call an appropriate UsdUtils utility function seems difficult.
+* Since new metrics can be a necessary part of new schemas or schema domains, this mechanism would need to provide its own plugin registry to allow extensions to ensure _their_ metrics are compensated.
+* If the referenced asset changes in a way that affects a metric, _post_ adding the reference, our compensation will no longer be correct, and detecting this situation automatically is onerous.
+* But perhaps most importantly, as we saw above, some metrics cannot be compensated with existing encodings, therefore requiring new/alternate/duplicate encodings to be created.

 ## Proposal to Evolve Stage Metadata to Applied Schemas
-In addition to promoting the guidance on what concepts are safe to encode in layer metadata, we propose to migrate, with backwards compatibility of existing core API (for at least a very long deprecation interval, if not in perpetuity), the stage metadata enumerated above into appropriate Applied schemas that can be applied to any prim.
+In addition to promoting the guidance on what concepts are safe to encode in layer metadata, we propose, with backwards compatibility for older assets, **to migrate the stage metadata enumerated above into appropriate Applied schemas that can be applied to any prim**.
 We will post followup proposals with specifics for the categories present above, which we believe are:
 * **UsdSceneAPI**, containing `startTimeCode` and `endTimeCode` as `timeCode`-valued **attributes**.
   This schema will address [other concerns the community has expressed about organizing "top-level scene data"](https://groups.google.com/g/usd-interest/c/HpF60yzj_pI/m/EIjXW_sLBwAJ)